 Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

-Many places have been home: Bermuda, West Virginia, England, Colorado, and now, a small sliver of Canada, nestled in the Pacific, where she lives with her husband and menagerie of animals.
+She's now on a small sliver of Canada, nestled in the Pacific, where she lives with her husband and menagerie of animals.
+Snapdragons grow in her garden, and nearby toads sing her lullabies.

 If you need help with a scar, visit the Scar Queen website.